tushargl016/Advance-Data-Science/Assignment2/README.md

   4. Deploy the models
-    In Folder Part2 we have a script DeploymentScript_assignment2.ipynb which creates the whole pipeline first it decides whether to give a loan or not if given it assigns it to a cluster and runs it on 3 different prediction algorithms and gives the highest interest rate
+    In Folder Part2 we have a script DeploymentScript_assignment2.ipynb which creates the whole pipeline first it decides whether to give a loan or not
+    ## Note: In the question we were not told to deploy the clustering model so there is a kmeancluster.pkl that you need to download from the Part2 folder to run the deployment script
+    if given it assigns it to a cluster and runs it on 3 different prediction algorithms and gives the highest interest rate

 # Results: 100% Accuracy for Classification, 0.02 MAE for Prediction of interest rates